salmakhatun0056/cycle-warehouse-client-side/README.md

 # Dental Services
 [Firebase Website](https://assignment-11-9c99d.web.app/)

-* This is a website about dental services.
+* This is a website about bicycle warehouse.
 * The website is fully function Single Page Application.
 * It has Private route.
 * User can register with email and Password